Here’s a list of November Garden tasks that those of us living in the north should be completing before it gets too cold.

-I hear people all the time say they leave their dead plants in the garden as habitat for birds and other critters in the winter.
+I hear people all the time say they leave their dead plants in the garden as a habitat for birds and other critters in the winter.
 But there is a problem with that.
-Along with the birds, garden debris is also great cover for many garden pests, slugs, snails, grasshoppers and even aphids will take cover for the winter in the debris scattered around your garden.
+Along with the birds, garden debris is also a great cover for many garden pests, slugs, snails, grasshoppers, and even aphids will take cover for the winter in the debris scattered around your garden.
 When spring arrives they will emerge, hungry and ready to reproduce!

-It’s a far better practice to keep your garden clean and junk free over the winter months.
-If you are concerned about the birds then build a few bird houses and feeders for your yard.
+It’s a far better practice to keep your garden clean and junk-free over the winter months.
+If you are concerned about the birds then build a few birdhouses and feeders for your yard.

 Prune and Trim Berry Plants and other trees

 November is a great time to prune many of your perennial berry bushes.
 Remove this years producing canes from plants like Blackberries and Raspberries.
-In fact depending on the variety of raspberry you may be able to cut the plants completely down.
+In fact, depending on the variety of raspberry you may be able to cut the plants completely down.

-Also go through your strawberry patch and remove weak and spent plants, clean up debris and then cover your strawberry beds with either a heavy fabric row cover or with some type of organic mulch (like straw or leaves).
+Also, go through your strawberry patch and remove weak and spent plants, clean up debris and then cover your strawberry beds with either a heavy fabric row cover or with some type of organic mulch (like straw or leaves).
 This November garden tasks will make for a much quicker start to your patch in the spring along with a much higher survival rate for the plants over the winter.

 And don’t forget your ornamental trees and shrubs.
 Fall is NOT the right time to prune them heavily.
 But you should go around your yard and look for weak or damaged branches that may be torn off the tree by heavy winter snows.
-It is better for you to cut then off now than to have them break and tear off over the winter.
-Also look for branches that may rub against your house or roof during those long winter storms.
+It is better for you to cut them off now than to have them break and tear off over the winter.
+Also, look for branches that may rub against your house or roof during those long winter storms.
 You would be amazed at the damage a small branch, rubbing all winter against your roof can do!

-Another of the November garden tasks related to both ornamental and fruit trees is to prevent winter sun scald.
+Another of the November garden tasks related to both ornamental and fruit trees is to prevent winter sunscald.
 If you have trees that are susceptible to winter trunk damage then you should wrap those trunks in November with a white tree wrap to protect them.

 Bring in all your tools

 We all do it, leave a shovel behind a tree or set a rake against a fence somewhere.
-Take a quick tour of your yard and just make sure you got every thing back inside your shed.
-That way you wont find rusted garden tools all over the yard next spring!
+Take a quick tour of your yard and just make sure you got everything back inside your shed.
+That way you won’t find rusted garden tools all over the yard next spring!

 Finish up these last 7 November garden tasks early and then settle in for a long winters break!
 It’s time to find a few good gardening books to read.
 Even better how about a few gardening video courses to watch and learn from over the winter.
-The entire list of my gardening video courses are below along with some special winter discounts!
+The entire list of my gardening video courses is below along with some special winter discounts!
 Enjoy your winter!!